 Perhaps, if we loved each other as God loves us, we would find the joy that we are seeking?

-The Above YouTube Music Video Captures the Essence of this Blog Post Message
+The Above YouTube Music Video is Additional Confirmation this Blog Post’s Message

 Perhaps, unconditional “As is” Love reaps incalculable ROI (Return on Investment)?
 It’s timeless…and priceless.